Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 Git has a lot of different commands that are helpful in a variety of situations.
 I am not going to list them all here, nor their full use, but here are some useful things you may find a use for which you can search for later.

 - `git commit --amend`
-	- Allows you to add things to your last commit in case you forgot files or want to change the commit message.
+	- Allows you to add things to your last commit in case you forgot files or want to change the commit message
 - `git commit -a`
 	- Stage AND commit all of your changes
-	- Same as running `git add .` and then `git commit`.
+	- Same as running `git add .` and then `git commit`
 	- **ONLY APPLIES TO TRACKED FILES.**
 	- Don't forget to add a commit message!
 - `git stash`